Hexy32/To-Do-List/README.md

-This is my second try making a full app with TypeScript, this time untilizing classes!
+This is my second try making a full app with TypeScript, this time utilizing classes!

-Check the Envirments to see the webiste.
+Check the environments to see the website.